malva-ot/nomo/nomo-id-structures.md

 ### 10.6 Empty and Missing Parts

 As section [5.4 Empty Values](#54-empty-values) describes, the null value is not the same as the empty value of string, tuple, or map.
-It follows that the empty value of a given part of a QRN is not the same as a missing value for the same part: a QRN may include an authority whose value is the empty string of the glyph set used by the QRN, and this is different from a QRN which uses the same glyph set but has no authority part.
+It follows that the an value used in a given part of a QRN is not the same as a missing value for the same part: a QRN may include an authority whose value is the empty string, and this is different from a QRN which has no authority part.

 An explicit null value for a set key or element key is defined to have the same meaning as a missing key part.
 In addition, while neither string nor name values may themselves be null, a QRN may have a *missing* authority, set name, group name, or element name.
 It is conceptually equivalent to say that any of these parts is "null" or "undefined".

-To reiterate, all of the following statements are valid and equivalent:
+To illustrate, all of the following statements are valid and equivalent:

 - "This QRN does not have an authority part"
 - "The authority part of this QRN is missing"